Ocean View Elementary School District

-Ocean View Elementary School District is a school district in Ventura County, California, USA.
-It is located towards the south of Oxnard and encompasses 80 sqmi of land on the coast west of Malibu.
+Ocean View Elementary School District is a school district in Ventura County, California, U.S. It is located towards the south of Oxnard and encompasses 80 sqmi of land on the coast west of Malibu.
 The District currently enrolls about 2,500 students in its schools and contains a diverse ethnic population.

 The district contains one middle school, three elementary schools, and two pre-schools.
-The district itself contains no high schools, so all students leaving the middle school must leave the district to go to high school, usually to Channel Islands High School.
+Students usually move on to Channel Islands High School in the Oxnard Union High School District.

 History

 Ocean View Elementary School District was founded in 1872 at the completion of a one-room schoolhouse at the corner of what is now Olds and Hueneme Roads.
 As it still does, the district sent its students to another district for high school completion.
 In the 1950s, the District added elementary schools and a junior high to accommodate the post-World War II population growth from both Oxnard and nearby Point Mugu Naval Air Station.